Changissnz/selfinterest/README.md

 "aimlessness" would be synonymized with "freedom": acting in chains of events that are not for any singular or known objective, not aware of being beholden to any agenda, not making effort for purposes constructive to one's application but intrusive into another's domain.
 A related topic to aimlessness in multi-agent contexts is the concept of nonzero sum changes.
-Now nonzero sum typically requires willful participation of the involved parties through actions that do not invoke zero sum matters or collide in interests that may be conceived as loss a necessity for the gain.
+Now, nonzero sum typically requires willful participation of the involved parties through actions that do not invoke zero sum matters or collide in interests that may be conceived as gain for one necessitating loss from another.
 In situations of hierarchy, especially the cases where command structure is consequence from the specific hierarchy, the assignment of status is a non-null variable in the specifics of wants corresponding to the involved agents.
 Assignment of status could be perceived as zero sum: there is the expected and the actual course of events that serve as two categories of variables for comparative measures into gains and losses.
-The complexity of arrangements surely does not pre-determine the actualizations, but the relativity of status in a connected arrangement of agents is one of those categories of variables often used by one to reason about why their expectations were not met, the class of belief that a different status would have resulted in the satisfaction of those expectations.
+A complexity of arrangements surely does not pre-determine the actualizations, but the relativity of status in a connected arrangement of agents is one of those categories of variables often used by one to reason about why their expectations were not met, the class of belief that a different status would have resulted in the satisfaction of those expectations.
+The category of media, in its various forms, may under-deliver to participants.
+The relational and connective attributes of media entails some primary routes in decision-making as reaction to the available good at the time.
+To elaborate, good times allow participants of the same media to act in ways benign, and in declining times, the connectivity dilutes desire into disappointment, debt into greater debt, and generosity into thievery.